18F/tock/docs/deployment-process.md

 cf login -a api.fr.cloud.gov --sso
 ```

 After authenticating, you'll need to target the org and space you want to work with.
-For example, if you wanted to work with the dev space:
+For example, if you wanted to work with the staging space:

 ```
-cf target -o gsa-18f-tock -s dev
+cf target -o gsa-18f-tock -s staging
 ```

 Manifest files, which contain import deploy configuration settings, are located